iVishalr/TailBench/README.md

 # Dataset

-Please download the dataset from [TailBench](http://tailbench.csail.mit.edu/tailbench.inputs.tgz).
+Please download the dataset from [TailBench Inputs](http://tailbench.csail.mit.edu/tailbench.inputs.tgz).
 You can also execute the following command in the terminal,

 ```bash
 $ wget http://tailbench.csail.mit.edu/tailbench.inputs.tgz